TonyXuQAQ/iCurb/README.md

-# iCurb.github.io
+# iCurb Materials
-Materials of RAL paper "iCurb: Imitation Learning-based Detection of Road Curbs using Aerial Images for Autonomous Driving"
+iCurb: Imitation Learning-based Detection of Road Curbs using Aerial Images for Autonomous Driving